keegandonley/Website-Environment-Generator/README.md

 - Angular

 ##### Adding more libraries
 Adding further support is quite easy.
-All it takes currntly is an addition to the if statement that determines the library.
+All it takes currently is an addition to the if statement that determines the library.
 For example:
 <pre>
 def check_for_library_match(package):